Tropical linearization and stability analysis of discrete dynamical systems at the tropical origin }: Introduction

 As in the cases of usual linear differential or difference equations, tropical linear difference equations can be solved using the spectral theory of matrices.
 The tropical spectral theory originated in the 1960s~\cite{Green1962} and has been developed in many research including the `Cyclicity Theorem' for irreducible matrices~\cite{Cohen1985} and its extension to reducible matrices~\cite{Butkovic2009}.
 These results show that solutions to tropical linear difference equations eventually become periodic, with growth rates given by the eigenvalues.

 In this paper, we propose a tropical linearization approach for the stability analysis of difference equations, including non-differentiable ones describing ultradiscrete dynamical systems.
-Specifically, we focus on the fixed point $\bm{\varepsilon}:= (-\infty,\dots,-\infty)^\top$.
+Specifically, we focus on the fixed point $\bm{\varepsilon}:= (-\infty,\dots,-\infty)^\top$, which is the tropical origin; this is because the shift of the fixed point is not allowed due to the lack of tropical subtraction.
 We first introduce the tropical linear approximation of a map $g:\mathbb{R}_{\max}^n \to \mathbb{R}_{\max}$ based on the distance $d(x,y) := |e^x - e^y|$, resulting the tropical derivative and tropical Jacobian matrix at $\bm{\varepsilon}$.
 Then, we show that the fixed point $\bm{\varepsilon}$ is asymptotically stable if the maximum eigenvalue of the tropical Jacobian matrix is negative.
 On the other hand, it is unstable if the maximum eigenvalue of the tropical Jacobian matrix is positive.
 Since $0$ is the tropical multiplicative identity, these results are analogous to those in the usual linearization process.

+In the context of tropical functional analysis, tropical integral has been defined as the supremum of a function~\cite{Kolokoltsov1997}.
+On the other hand, tropical differentiation is less studied because the tropical subtraction cannot be defined.
+Some studies define tropical differentiation algebraically as a linear operation that decreases the degree of a monomial by one~\cite{Falkensteiner2023,Grigoriev2017}.
+Compared to them, our definition of tropical derivative is analytic and also valid for functions that are not tropical polynomials.
+The tropical approximation problem has been developed in literature, e.g., in~\cite{Krivulin2025}, but note that we do not aim at finding a better approximation under some criterion; we just consider the tropical linear approximation that is analytically derived.

 The rest of the paper is organized as follows.
 In Section 2, we introduce basic definitions and results on linear algebra over the tropical semiring.
 In Section 3, we present the definition of tropical linear approximation and tropical derivative at $\bm{\varepsilon}$.
 In Section 4, we derive the main results of this paper: asymptotic stability and instability of tropical-linearly approximated difference equations.
 We also present some examples to which our results can be applied.
 In Section 5, we conclude the paper with some remarks on the fixed point other than $\bm{\varepsilon}$.